FOSSEE/st-scripts/manipulating-strings/script.rst

-In this tutorial we shall learn to manipulate strings, specifically slicing and reversing them, or replacing characters, converting from upper to lower case and vice-versa
+In this tutorial we shall learn to manipulate strings, specifically slicing and reversing them, or replacing characters, converting from upper to lower case and vice-versa and joining a list of strings.

-#[punch: reversed returns an iterator. should we still teach it?]
+.. #[punch: reversed returns an iterator. should we still teach it?]

 We have an ``ipython`` shell open, in which we are going to work, through out this session.